Nehonix-Team/ret-compiler/README.md

 #### **🎨 Enhanced Features**

-- **Syntax Highlighting**: Full syntax highlighting for all Fortify Schema types and utilities
+- **Syntax Highlighting**: Full syntax highlighting for all Reliant Type types and utilities
 - **Hover Documentation**: Detailed type information, examples, and use cases on hover
 - **Go-to-Definition**: Ctrl+Click on types to open comprehensive documentation
 - **IntelliSense Support**: Smart autocomplete for schema definitions